Debanjan-Datta-VT/Debanjan-Datta-VT.github.io/_pages/about.md

 ---

-Debanjan Datta graduated with PhD in Computer Science from Virginia Tech in 2022, advised by Dr.Naren Ramakrishnan, with a focus on Machine Learning.
+Debanjan Datta graduated with a PhD in Computer Science from Virginia Tech in 2022, advised by Dr. Naren Ramakrishnan, with a focus on Machine Learning and Anomaly Detection.

-His research interests include general Data Mining and Machine Learning, with subject areas including anomaly detection, time series mining, explainable AI, NLP and LLMs.
-He has led and worked on research projects with real-world, complex, and large-scale data from different domains and applications, along with cross-functional collaboration.
-He is currently part of Agentic organization in AWS, with focus on data processing agents.
-As part of AWS Sagemaker's managed AutoML service team, he designed scalable and effective solutions for a variety of AutoML problems across data types (tabular, text, and image), including building LLM-based (GenAI) agents for AutoML.
+As an Applied Scientist II at Amazon Web Services, he specializes in developing enterprise-scale AI/ML solutions with a focus on **agentic systems and automated machine learning**.
+Currently part of AWS's Agentic organization, he focuses on initiatives in data processing agents and LLM-powered systems that democratize machine learning for business users.
+His research portfolio spans **anomaly detection, time series mining, NLP, and Large Language Models**, with extensive experience in building production-ready systems that handle complex, large-scale data across diverse domains.
+Recent work includes developing advanced agentic memory systems for long-term temporal knowledge, optimizing Parameter Efficient Fine-tuning (PEFT) methods for enterprise LLM deployment, and creating chat-based ML pipeline automation tools that enable non-technical users to leverage machine learning through intuitive interfaces.

-He also has experience in designing and executing large-scale experiments and analyses to solve ML tasks with a focus on customer-facing solutions.
+At AWS, he has contributed to key services including **AWS SageMaker Canvas**, **AWS Lookout for Metrics**, and **SageMaker Unified Studio**, designing scalable managed ML solutions across data types.
+His work emphasizes the intersection of cutting-edge applied research and practical enterprise applications, with a track record of launching products that directly impact customer experience and business outcomes.

-In addition to his research experience, he has professional experience in software engineering that drives his interest in building real-world systems with customer impact.
+His technical expertise includes multiple sub-domains of MAchine Learning & AI, combined with strong software engineering skills that enable him to build robust, customer-facing ML systems at scale.